shakacode/react_on_rails_pro/docs/configuration.md

   config.excluded_dependency_globs = [ File.join(Rails.root, "app", "views", "**", "dont_hash_this.jbuilder") ]

   # If configured, ReactOnRailsPro::AssetsPrecompile will call the build, fetch, & upload methods
-  # of config.remote_bundle_cache_adapter to cache webpack production bundles remotely
+  # of the module assigned to config.remote_bundle_cache_adapter to cache webpack production bundles remotely
   # To run this during assets precompilation, configure config/initializers/react_on_rails.rb as follows:
+  # Note, this next line is the React on Rails, not the Pro, configuration!
-  # (don't uncomment this) config.build_production_command = ReactOnRailsPro::AssetsPrecompile
+  # config.build_production_command = ReactOnRailsPro::AssetsPrecompile
+  #
-  # Once configured, ReactOnRailsPro::AssetsPrecompile's caching functionality can be disabled
+  # Once configured for bundle caching, ReactOnRailsPro::AssetsPrecompile's caching functionality
-  # by setting ENV["DISABLE_PRECOMPILE_CACHE"] equal to "true"
+  # can be disabled by setting ENV["DISABLE_PRECOMPILE_CACHE"] equal to "true"
+  #
+  # Next, uncomment and configure the next line, substituting your own remote_bundle_cache_adapter
   # See the example below for an example definition of a S3BundleCacheAdapter
   # config.remote_bundle_cache_adapter = S3Adapter